 Having said what I think was wrong, its now time to turn to what I think could be right!
 So here goes:

 Principles & some practice

-- We need to blur the boundaries between employees, prospective employees .
+- We need to blur the boundaries between employees, and prospective employees.
 Work experience options at University, aside from being financially attractive to students, allow for more effective graduate recruitment.
-By employing people from a cadre who have already worked from you interview error is reduced and there is a higher level of mutual understanding and expectation.
+By employing people from a cadre who have already worked for you interview error is reduced and there is a higher level of mutual understanding and expectation.
 It also means you can take more risks at the early stage, recruiting some people who don’t fit the norm at low risk.
-Attitude is determined in practice not by specious and expensive psychometric tests.
+Attitude is determined in practice, not by specious and expensive psychometric tests.
 Oh and you can’t do this in those artificial assessment days either, they reward actors rather than those who can act

-- We also need to blur the boundary between existing and retired employees, in too many cases one day you are in work the next day you are out of it, often without any timepiece let alone ceremony.
+- We also need to blur the boundary between existing and retired employees, in too many cases one day you are at work the next day you are out of it, often without any timepiece let alone a ceremony.
 We do need transitions in life, but just as there are staged transitions in joining the workforce so there need to be staged transitions in leaving it.
-Maybe a move into a mentoring or cross silo role for the final year, mixed with charity work (for which the organisation can gain credit), partial secondment to Government/Industry and/or education.
-At a government level pension and other benefits could be linked to this partial engagement/disengagement (a form of late onset national service).
+Maybe a move into a mentoring or cross-silo role for the final year, mixed with charity work (for which the organisation can gain credit), partial secondment to Government/Industry and/or education.
+At a government level, pension and other benefits could be linked to this partial engagement/disengagement (a form of late-onset national service).
 Universities would benefit from more active engagement by older students in many a course.